Murdock135/NewSecondBrain/Work/P-WhatCausesSalmonella/Dive/Tasks.md

 - [ ] #task fix the df summary extraction code for *census_population* data.
-- [x] #task Rewrite README ✅ 2025-09-29
 - [ ] #task Learn how to pull in code from other remote branches
-- [x] #task There is an issue with how we're handling `.venv/`.
-After the docker build creates a `.venv/` for the user, we are currently mounting the whole `PWD`  with `-v` and after the container is stopped (and even removed) the `.venv/` stays and the result is the following: ✅ 2025-09-28
-- [x] #task Docker build script should ask whether the user has already downloaded the data.
-If not, it should create a docker volume, change the HF_HOME, download the data and then start the project ✅ 2025-09-28
-- [x] #task Send the system names to team #planned ✅ 2025-09-28
 - [ ] #task Restructure project
 - [ ] #task Create a formatter node that will format the final answer nicely.
 - [ ] #task Read literature mitesh sent out